dominicmeddick/cv/README.md

 **Hobbies**

 Playing guitar - I really enjoy songwriting.
 I've been playing guitar since I was 10 years old.

 Exercise - I enjoy weight training, HIIT and boxing.

 Cooking - Learning how to cook Italian food the right way has been a passion of mine over the last few years.

+Outdoors - I am an avid hiker.
+I hiked for 2 weeks across the Cederberg mountain range during my schooling years and have loved it ever since.